 Congressman Mike Johnson is the Speaker of the House of Representatives and a Republican member of Congress proudly serving Louisiana’s Fourth District.
 On October 25, 2023, he was elected unanimously by by his House Republican colleagues to serve as the 56th Speaker of the House.
 As a Member of Congress, he represents the nearly 760,000 residents of 15 parishes in the northwest and western regions of the state.
 Mike was elected to the U.S. House of Representatives on December 10, 2016, by the largest margin of victory in his region in more than 50 years.
-With nearly 20 years of experience in Constitutional law, he has been appointed to the powerful House Judiciary Committee and named Ranking Member for one of its subcommittees – the Subcommittee on the Constitution, Civil Rights and Civil Liberties.
+For two decades of experience in Constitutional law, he has been appointed to the powerful House Judiciary Committee and named Ranking Member for one of its subcommittees – the Subcommittee on the Constitution, Civil Rights and Civil Liberties.
 He also serves on the House Natural Resources Committee overseeing American energy production, mineral issues, fisheries and several other key contributors to Louisiana’s economy.
 Mike was appointed to the Natural Resources Subcommittees on Oversight and Investigations and Water, Power and Oceans.

-Mike is a dedicated husband and father of four, as well as a constitutional law attorney who has devoted his life and career to fighting for the fundamental freedoms and traditional values that have always been a priority to the people of Louisiana.
+Mike is a dedicated husband and father of four, and an attorney who has devoted his life and career to fighting for the fundamental freedoms and traditional values that have always been a priority to the people of Louisiana.
 For nearly 20 years, Mike successfully litigated high profile constitutional law cases in district and appellate courts nationwide.
 He is widely recognized as a leading defender of the right to life, religious liberty, free speech, the Second Amendment and free market principles.
 In his law practice, he drafted landmark legislation for many states and municipalities and provided legal counsel to members of Congress, governors, state legislatures, city councils, school boards, law enforcement agencies, ministries and non-profit organizations around the country.